AlexJReid/zigxll/README.md

 # ZigXLL

-A tiny library for creating Excel custom functions in Zig.
+A Zig package for creating Excel custom functions.

 There's a [standalone repo here](https://github.com/AlexJReid/zigxll-standalone/) if you'd rather read some code.